idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Memory > Save memory as** = Save the currently-selected translation memory in the tabbed pane to disk, with the filename specified.

-**Memory > Recall memory** = Save the currently-selected translation memory in a Total Recall database table.
+**Memory > Recall memory** = Recall the contents of the selected database table to this translation memory in the lexical context of the current project.

 **Memory > Store memory in Total Recall** = Save the currently-selected translation memory in a Total Recall database table.